-There is a concept called Grabers criteria for the ideal retainer.
+There is a concept called Grabbers criteria for the ideal permanent retainers last.
 These criteria mean looking for a retainer that keeps your teeth in their new positions correctly.
 It should also be able to allow normal forces on your teeth to keep your mouth working as it should.
 It should also be easy to clean, and strong enough to hold up to being worn almost all day, every day.

 There are two main classes of retainers – the fixed retainer and the removable retainer.
 Each of these classes can be further subdivided into types (Shyamala Naidu & Anand Suresh, 2018)and with the many different types of retainers available, you should seek a specialist’s recommendation that will be specific to your needs.